Huegoxaga/notes/theory/ml.md

   - `Reinforcement learning` - learning from experience or similar genetic algorithm.
     - An agent will be given different situation.
 The agent will perform observation and perform an action.
 The agent will be rewarded and penalized accordingly.
 Policy will then be establish for it to get the most reward in different situation.
 - Any ML methods can be either one of the following type:
-  - online learning or batch learning
+  - online(stochastic) learning or batch learning
     - whether or not the learning process is done at one time(batch learning) or consequently overtime based on a stream of incoming data(online learning)
     - batch learning is also called offline learning.
     - batch learning requires a lot of computing resources while online learning uses data as mini batch which can be cheap and fast.